VirtoCommerce/vc-platform/docs/old-versions/vc113userguide/marketing/dynamic-content.md

 Dynamic Content shows specific content to targeted customers.
 The system determines the customers properties via Tags.
 Virto Commerce incorporates tagging system that is used to set and evaluate tags that you can use to segment Customers, and to decide when, where and to which Customer to display content.
 The tagging data about a customer is captured in a variety of ways, including:

-* Information provided in a registered userвЂ™s customer account
+* Information provided in a registered users customer account
 * Information entered by a Customer Service about a customer during a customer service call
 * Target and Referring URLs and search terms captured when the user clicks a link to bring them to a frontend.
 * Customer Geo location

-Information captured by the tags is stored in the userвЂ™s session while he shops in an frontend.
+Information captured by the tags is stored in the users session while he shops in an frontend.
 The information can then be used to evaluate whether the customer meets conditions set for displaying Dynamic Content.
 Tag information is captured only when the customer first visits a frontend during a browser session.

 A Marketer or other Manager user with granted Dynamic Content permissions, uses the tags when creating conditions that determine whether a customer will see a piece of Dynamic Content or not.